gabrielthomazvieira/yale-poker-solver/README.md

     * Optimal strategy heatmaps showing action frequencies for each hand.
     * Detailed EV/Equity breakdown on hover.
     * Equity distribution plots and bucketing ("strong", "good", "weak", "trash" hands).
 * **AI-Powered Chatbot:** Uses DeepSeek V3 via the OpenAI SDK to answer natural language questions about optimal strategy, hand strength, and EV, using context from the solver's output.
+DeepSeek V3 is run serverless on Cloudflare Wrangler.
 * **Customizable Inputs:** Set board cards, starting ranges, stack sizes, pot size, and bet sizes.
 * **Efficient Data Handling:** Uses MessagePack for compact solver output and a lazy-loading SQLite database backend to handle large game trees efficiently in the UI.